ChartsCSS/ChartsCSS.org/src/customization/3d-effects.md

 ## Charts with Shadows

-Using shadow is always a good practice to create 3D effects.
+Using shadows is another good way to create 3D effects:

 ```css
 #custom-effect tbody {